kansoy/web/content/_index.md

 Since 2019, I have been actively involved in teaching a diverse array of macro-finance courses.
 Additionally, I have been guiding both undergraduate and postgraduate students through their dissertation journeys, particularly in areas related to empirical finance and macroeconomics.
 This teaching and supervisory role spans across multiple platforms including the <strong>[Department of Economics](https://warwick.ac.uk/economics)</strong>, <strong>  [Warwick Business School](https://wbs.ac.uk)</strong>, and the <strong>[Warwick Summer School](https://warwick.ac.uk/study/summer-with-warwick/warwick-summer-school/courses/banking)</strong> at the University of Warwick.

-This is a demo site built entirely using Congo.
-It also contains a complete set of [theme documentation]({{< ref "docs" >}}).
-Congo is flexible and is great for both static page-based content (like this demo) or a traditional blog with a feed of recent posts.